zach-is-my-name/Dapp-Fund/README.md

 As a member, you can raise an "investment proposal" for any members' dapp.
 Raising a proposal is simple.
 Users must input a proposed investment amount (in ether) and a reason for their suggestion.
 Upon submission, proposals become viewable by the entire Syndicate for a pre-determined "debate period".

 During this time, members can either vote "yes", to support the proposal, or "no", if they disagree with the proposal.
 At the end of the debate period, the Syndicate runs an internal process to:
-1. determine if a minimum quorum was reached
+1. Determine if a minimum quorum was reached.
-2. tally the votes and check for a majority
+2. Tally the votes and check for a majority.
-3. execute the proposal if the minimum quorum and "yes" vote majority conditions are met.
+3. Execute the proposal if the minimum quorum and "yes" vote majority conditions are met.

 The proposed funding amount is immediately debited from the Syndicate's aggregate investment pool and sent over the blockchain to the creator of the dapp.